vicsanga/Postre/README.md

 ```
 <li>POSTRE R function, named POSTRE_multiSV(), is already loaded in the R environment.
 To use it, it requires 2 mandatory arguments.
    <ul>
    <li><b>SVs</b>: Data frame with 7 columns containing the SVs information.
-You can use as an example, to generate the data frame, any of the test files provided in the GitHub testFiles folder.
+You can use as an example, to generate the data frame, any of the test files provided in the GitHub testFiles folder (you can find it at the top of this page).
 More information about how to define the SVs information is given in the  <a href="#multiSVanalyses">Analysing Multiple SVs section</a>. </li>
    <li><b>pathTo_Postre_app_Folder</b>: Provide the path to "Postre_app" folder (downloaded in Step 1): i.e.  pathTo_Postre_app_Folder="/home/victor/Downloads/Postre-main/Postre_app/"</li>
    </ul>
    <br>